Better Financial Wellbeing: Understanding the Five Pillars

 Financial wellbeing is an important contributing factor to an individual’s overall wellbeing.

-Many employees around the world suffer from low levels of financial wellbeing, and many workplace financial wellbeing programs are being introduced to address this issue.
+Many employees around the world suffer from low levels of financial wellbeing.
+As a result, many workplace financial wellbeing programs are being introduced to address this issue.
 This is an issue for our times, and it’s one that needs to be addressed.

 Given this, it’s important that we understand the what it actually means to be financially well.
-There’s obviously much more that we need to understand to improve Financial Wellbeing, so just consider this an introduction to the topic.
+There’s obviously much more that we need to understand to improve Financial Wellbeing.
+This article is just an introduction to the topic.

 What is Financial Wellbeing?

 There is no specific financial amount that someone must have in their bank account to be considered financially well.
-Instead, the definition of financial wellbeing (also referred to as financial wellness) is closely tied to a person’s own sense of financial stress and financial confidence.
+Instead, the definition of financial wellbeing is closely tied to a person’s own sense of financial stress and financial confidence.